Shetland Museum

 The Shetland Museum and Archives is a museum in Lerwick, Shetland, Scotland.
-The new Shetland Museum at Hay's Dock was officially opened on 31 May 2007 by Queen Sonja of Norway and the Duke & Duchess of Rothesay (Charles & Camilla).
+The current building at Hay's Dock was officially opened on 31 May 2007 by Charles III & Camilla (then the Duke & Duchess of Rothesay) and Queen Sonja of Norway.

 Previous building

-On 29 June 1966 a library and museum building was opened on Lower Hillhead and King Harald Street, Lerwick by the Lord Lieutenant R. H. W. Bruce.
+On 29 June 1966, a library and museum building was opened on Lower Hillhead and King Harald Street, Lerwick by the Lord Lieutenant R.H.W.
+Bruce.
 The building was built in 1966 by Zetland County Council and was shared with Shetland Library.

 New building

 The new building, which cost in the region of £11.6 million, was part-funded by a Heritage Lottery Fund grant of £4.9 million, and replaced the much smaller buildings in Lerwick.
 The lead consultant for the development was the Building Design Partnership, and the main contractor D.I.T.T.
 Construction Ltd. started work on the building in 2004.
 The display designs in the building were created by GBDM of Dundee in collaboration with museum staff.
 The completed building is a massive step forward for the Shetland Museum with five times the space for exhibits, not including the three-storey boat hall.
 The building also contains a state-of-the-art archive-storage facility and search room – again with increased space and much better facilities.
 There is also a 120-seat lecture hall, temporary display areas, and a cafe, which serves, as much as possible, local produce.

 In April 2008, the Museum and Archives was nominated for the Art Prize Fund for museums & galleries.
 The building won the "Commercial & Public Access" award and the overall "Gold Award" in the 2008 Wood Awards.